Table of Contents:

 It’s important to understand what your web host does and doesn’t do.
 They won’t actually make your website (we’re coming to that next).

 Think of it like renting a kiosk at the mall.
 Once you’ve rented it, the kiosk is waiting for you to do whatever you want with it.
 You can decorate it, stock the shelves, add a cash register—but all those things are up to you.
-A web host is the empty kiosk for your website.
+A web host is an empty kiosk for your website.
 Get it set up and then we can do everything else!

 Recommendation: Sign up for the cheapest plan (just $3.49/month!) at InMotion.